kubernetes-sigs/ingress2gateway/docs/emitters.md

 Implementation-specific Emitters will read the `EmitterIR` from the common emitter and output Gateway API resources along with implementation-specific resources.
 Both providers and emitters MUST log any information that is lost in translation.
-Ideally, when there is new IR and an emitter does not implement it, ingress2gateway should automatically emit notifications.
+Ideally, when there is new IR and an emitter does not implement it, ingress2gateway should automatically emit logs.

 Note that the emitters MAY modify the Gateway API resources as needed.
 That said, emitters MUST NOT output non-Gateway API resources unless absolutely necessary.